Balu-Varanasi/resume/README.rst

 - Developed a Change Data Capture pipeline using Apache Kafka, Debezium, Node.JS, and Redis

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Lead Full-Stack Software Consultant, Proximity Labs Pvt Ltd, India, from Mar’20 to Nov’20
+Lead Full-Stack Software Consultant, Proximity Labs Pvt Ltd, India from Mar’20 to Nov’20
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Built the core team by Interviewing more than 70 candidates for various positions, including Engineering managers
 - Guided team development efforts towards successful project delivery
 - Maintained high standards of software quality within the team by establishing good practices and habits

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Chief Technology Officer, The Wedding Brigade (Sitara Digital Ventures Pvt Ltd), Mumbai, India - from May’17 to March’20
+Chief Technology Officer, The Wedding Brigade (Sitara Digital Ventures Pvt Ltd), Mumbai, India from May’17 to March’20
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Responsible for building innovative products to deliver 3000+ happy weddings
 - Accelerated the business growth by leading the product vision and development which resulted in 20x revenue growth over a period of 2.5 years